aerosadegh/xlsx2txt/README.md

 # xlsx2txt
 Convert Excel files to txt

-> It's Useful for Diff git! 😍
+> This is useful to Diff git! 😍